-Threats and ContaminantsHigh levels of trichloroethylene, dichloroethylene, and vinyl chloride (also known as volatile organic compounds or VOCs) as well as elevated levels of heavy metals and cyanide have been detected in private and groundwater monitoring wells in the area.
-Polychlorinated biphenyls (PCBs) and metals such as cadmium have been found in sediment samples downstream of the old lagoons.
+Threats and ContaminantsHigh levels of trichloroethylene, dichloroethylene, and vinyl chloride (also known as volatile organic compounds or VOCs) as well as elevated levels of heavy metals and cyanide have been detected in private wells and groundwater monitoring wells in the area.
+Polychlorinated biphenyls (PCBs) and metals, such as cadmium, have been found in sediment samples downstream of the old lagoons.
 Lagoon sludge contains heavy metals, including cadmium, chromium, and lead.
-Municipal wells are located upgradient of the site with only a remote chance of site contaminants reaching these wells.
-Accidental ingestion of or direct contact with the contaminated groundwater, sediment, and sludge could pose a health threat to people.
+Municipal wells are located upgradient of the site, with only a remote chance of site contaminants reaching these wells.
+Accidental ingestion of or direct contact with the contaminated groundwater, sediment, and sludge could pose a threat to human health.

-In 1988, action was taken to eliminate immediate threats by removing from service private wells found to be contaminated with metals and VOCs.
+In 1988, action was taken to eliminate immediate threats at the NBIA site by removing private wells from service if they were found to be contaminated with metals and VOCs.
 Alternate water supplies were provided to the affected residences.
-In 1993 and 1994, EPA Technical Assessment Teams were dispatched to the site.
-During the 1993 visit, the site was evaluated for immediate threats to human health.
-In several of the remaining buildings, waste piles, vats and drums were identified, characterized and secured.
+In 1993 and 1994, EPA Technical Assessment Teams were dispatched to the site to evaluate the potential for immediate threats to human health.
+Waste piles, vats and drums were identified, characterized and secured in several of the remaining buildings at the NBIA site.
 In 1994, the vats were pumped clean, and the drums were overpacked and removed from the site.
-The vats were covered and the buildings were secured to prevent trespassing.
+The vats were then covered and the buildings were secured to prevent trespassing.

-The Remedial Investigation and Feasibility Study (RI/FS) was conducted by the State of Michigan with federal funding.
-Cleanup options to address the lagoons and the drain (Operable Unit 1 (OU1)) were evaluated and a decision on the final cleanup remedy was made in a June 1998 Record of Decision (ROD) signed by the Michigan Department of Environmental Quality (MDEQ) and EPA.
-The selected remedy for OU1 is to consolidate contaminated soils into one area of the western lagoons, dredge sediments from the County Drain #30 and consolidate them in that area as well, and to construct a wetland to treat groundwater from the lagoon area.
+A Remedial Investigation and Feasibility Study (RI/FS) was subsequently conducted by the State of Michigan with federal funding.
+Cleanup options to address the lagoons and the drain, also known as Operable Unit 1 (OU1), were evaluated, and a decision on the final cleanup remedy for OU1 was made in a June 1998 Record of Decision (ROD) signed by the Michigan Department of Environmental Quality (MDEQ) and EPA.
+The selected remedy for OU1 is to consolidate contaminated soils into one area of the western lagoons, dredge sediments from County Drain #30 (CD30) and consolidate them in that area as well, and construct a wetland to treat groundwater from the lagoon area.

-Remedial Design and Remedial Action (RD/RA) negotiations with the potentially responsible parties began a week after the ROD was signed.
-A Consent Decree (CD) was signed by EPA and the five PRPs.
-The RD began in February 2000, with the first task being Pre-Design Studies (PDS).
-Field Work for PDS took place between February 2001 and March 2001, including the installation of new monitoring wells, abandonment of wells, sampling sediment and development of new wells.
+Remedial Design and Remedial Action (RD/RA) negotiations with the potentially responsible parties (PRPs) began a week after the ROD was signed.
+A Consent Decree (CD) was later signed by EPA and the five PRPs, and the RD began in February 2000, with the first task being Pre-Design Studies (PDS).
+Field Work for the PDS took place between February 2001 and March 2001, including the installation of new monitoring wells, abandonment of older wells, and sediment sampling.

-The Draft PDS Report was submitted in July 2001 for EPA and MDEQ review and comment.
-The revised report was submitted on November 5, 2001, and did not meet the requirements of the Statement of Work and CD.
-Per a request from EPA, the Draft Phase II PDS Work Plan was submitted on May 20, 2002, which included additional field studies north and south of the County Drain #30.
+The Draft PDS Report was submitted by the PRPs in July 2001 for EPA and MDEQ review and comment.
+A revised report was submitted on November 5, 2001, but it did not meet the requirements of the Statement of Work and CD.
+Per a request from EPA, the Draft Phase II PDS Work Plan was submitted on May 20, 2002, which included additional field studies north and south of County Drain #30.
 The final Phase II PDS Work Plan was submitted in July 2002.

-Pre-Design Studies field work took place in August 2002.
+Phase II Pre-Design Studies field work took place in August 2002.
 EPA received the Draft Phase II PDS Technical Memorandum in December 2002.
-Work conducted as part of the PDS showed possible problems with the implementation of the constructed wetland approach for groundwater treatment.
+Work conducted as part of the Phase II PDS showed possible problems with the implementation of the constructed wetland approach for groundwater treatment.
 Pending resolution of implementation issues with the ROD-selected groundwater treatment approach, the PRPs proposed to enhance the source control portion of the lagoon closure remedy by adding solidification and stabilization additives.
-This would give the lagoon sludges the strength necessary to support a cover and should reduce leaching of contaminants to groundwater.
-In 2006, the PRPs evaluated solidification and stabilization mixes and conducted a pilot scale field test of mixtures.
-EPA issued an Explanation of Significant Differences (ESD) document in September 2008 that clarified the cleanup requirements and documents that the use of stabilization and solidification is acceptable in conjunction with lagoon closure activities.
+This would give the lagoon sludges the strength necessary to support a cover and would reduce leaching of contaminants to groundwater.
+In 2006, the PRPs evaluated solidification and stabilization mixes and conducted a pilot-scale field test of mixtures.
+EPA issued an Explanation of Significant Differences (ESD) document in September 2008 that clarified the cleanup requirements and documented that the use of stabilization and solidification is acceptable in conjunction with lagoon closure activities.

 * Former Bronson Reel Facility -- EPA issued a Record of Decision for the former Bronson Reel facility on September 26, 2006.
-The ROD requires: (1) the implementation of a warranty deed restriction on the property to require follow-up sampling under the site buildings if the foundations are ever removed, and (2) the implementation of groundwater use restrictions because of concerns about site-wide groundwater contamination that impacts the northern industrial area of Bronson.
+The ROD requires: (1) implementation of a warranty deed restriction on the property requiring follow-up sampling under the site buildings if the foundations are ever removed, and (2) the implementation of groundwater use restrictions because of concerns about possible groundwater contamination.
 No other risks from this source area were identified.

 * Former L.A.
 Darling and Former Scott Fetzer Facility -- Groundwater contamination from the former L.A.
 Darling and Scott Fetzer facilities may extend under the North Bronson Industrial Area (discussed above).
-Because EPA was concerned that the high VOC levels in soils could pose a threat to the indoor air of nearby residents, a soil gas monitoring program was implemented.
+Because EPA is concerned that the high VOC levels in soils could pose a threat to the indoor air of nearby residents, a soil gas monitoring program was also implemented.
 Soil gas samples were collected from yards near residences and public right-of-ways that were potentially impacted.
 Three homes near the facilities had VOC vapors above indoor air action levels.
-Therefore, venting systems were installed to reduce or eliminate potential impacts to indoor air.
-Additional monitoring is ongoing.
-VOC levels are expected to decline upon completion of remedial actions at the L.A.
-Darling and Fetzer facilities, as a major source of VOCs will be reduced or eliminated by the selected remedies.
+Therefore, venting systems were installed to reduce or eliminate potential impacts to indoor air, with ongoing monitoring.
+VOC levels are likely to decline upon completion of remedial actions at the L.A.
+Darling and former Fetzer facilities, as the facilities are a major source of VOCs which will be reduced or eliminated by the cleanup actions.
 This may reduce or eliminate the need for VOC mitigation systems in adjacent residences.
-Any decisions regarding changes to the VOC mitigation systems would be based on additional vapor monitoring.
+Decisions regarding the VOC mitigation systems will be based on additional vapor monitoring.

-Property ReuseEPA is currently evaluating possible property reuse for the North Bronson former facility properties and has been coordinating this evaluation with local officials.
+Property ReuseEPA is currently evaluating possible property reuse for the North Bronson Former Facilities properties and has been coordinating this evaluation with local officials.